pcpackrat/ASL3-AutoHotSpot/README.md

 chmod +x install_autohotspot
 # run the script:
 ./install_autohotspot.sh
+# Notes
 The default wifi password is YourPassword and can be changed in the start_hostapd.sh file.

+If no access points show up, try power cycling the pi